Miss Colorado

 The Miss Colorado competition is the pageant that selects the representative for the state of Colorado in the Miss America pageant.
 The Colorado representative has won the Miss America crown on four occasions.

+Gabrielle Burns of Parker was crowned Miss Colorado 2026 on June 13, 2026, at the Bunker Auditorium in the Green Center at the Colorado School of Mines in Golden.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Fort Smith, Arkansas native Madison Isabella Marsh of Colorado Springs, Colorado was crowned Miss Colorado 2023 on May 27, 2023, at The PACE Center in Parker, Colorado.
 She competed for and won the title of Miss America 2024 in Orlando, Florida on January 14, 2024.

-Gabrielle Gramont of Fort Collins was crowned Miss Colorado 2025 on June 14, 2025.
-She will compete for the title of Miss America 2026 in September 2025.

 Results summary

 The following is a visual summary of the past results of Miss Colorado titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.